Lockdown Movies 193-202, reviewed and rated

 Covid Rating: 16

 Sunset Boulevard (1950) – a struggling Hollywood screenwriter stumbles across a fallen idol – a bizarre Miss Havisham type (and surely the inspiration for the mum in Schitt’s Creek) who used to be a star of silent movies – and she bankrolls him, puts him up in her decadent gaff, and slowly destroys his life.
-With so much sneer directed at the film industry, and a ferocious dislike for pomp, it’s like a spectacular suicide note, a big FUCK YOU to his peers.
+With so much sneer directed at the film industry, it’s like a spectacular suicide note, a big FUCK YOU to his peers.
 Yet somehow Billy Wilder lived to fight many many more days.
-Pure punk.

 Covid Rating: 17